stkeditz/AAROHIxMUSIC/config/README.md

 ## Images/Thumbnail Vars

-- You can change images which are used in Yukki Music Bot.
+- You can change images which are used in Aarohi Music Bot.
-- You can generate telegaph links from [@YukkiTelegraphBot](http://t.me/YukkiTelegraphBot) and use it here.
+- You can generate telegaph links from [@Alone_Dil_bot](http://t.me/Alone_Dil_bot) and use it here.

 1. `START_IMG_URL` : Image which comes on /start command in private messages of bot.
 2. `PING_IMG_URL` : Image which comes on /ping command of bot.